South Sea Cruises confident of outlasting impacts of COVID-19

 South Seas Cruises, one of the largest day cruise companies in Fiji has stated that despite a few companies being affected by COVID-19, they are diversified enough to see out some impacts over the next few months.

-South Sea Cruises, one of the largest day cruise companies in Fiji has stated that despite a few companies being affected by COVID-19, they are diversified enough to see out some impacts over the next few months.
+One of Fiji’s largest day cruise operators says it is stable enough to weather out any negative impacts of COVID-19 over the next few months.

-CEO Brad Rutherford says that despite the company noting a slowdown in bookings, these could also be due to the off-peak tourism season.
+South Seas Cruises says while other companies may see a drop in revenue, they are diversified enough to keep sailing on.

 Rutherford says it will be a challenging year for those in the industry but they will need a strategic plan to overcome these issues.